 Tip: Be prepared to take responsibility of petrol, maintenance, and repairs for all rentals.

 Tip: Traffic is busy and runs on opposite sides of the street compared to the U.S. You need to be very careful when driving or walking.
 People will not stop for you.
 The law in India is that you yield to or move out of the way of things that are bigger than you are.

 Auto Rickshaw.
 Auto rickshaw fees varied from 250 to 350 rupees for a one-way ride into town from the New Dharma center.
 But you can split the fee with three or sometimes four others.
 A small tip is always appreciated.

-Tip: It’s preferable to say “auto rickshaw” or just “rickshaw” when talking to the Indian drivers, rather then use the slightly condescending nickname, “tuk-tuk.”
+Tip: It’s preferable to say “auto rickshaw” or just “rickshaw” when talking to the Indian drivers, rather than use the slightly condescending nickname, “tuk-tuk.”

 Bicycle.
-You can rent or buy a bike in Tiruvannamalai, or rent one from New Dharma, depending on availability.
-It’s a great way to get around and to get exercise.
+You can rent or buy a brand new bicycle for about $130 or rent one very cheaply in Tiruvannamalai.
+It’s a great way to get around.
+The land is very flat.

 Tip: Be advised that if any issue arises during your rental, such as a flat tire, theft, running out of gas, an accident (no matter who is at fault), you are 100% responsible to pay for getting your rental item repaired and must pay for the damage or repair at the time.

 How's the weather?